 A more recent development has been the Postgraduate Certificate and Diploma in Trauma Studies in partnership with University College Cork.
 The first cohort of students were enrolled in January 2019 and will graduate in January 2021.
 While all of this work was remembered and celebrated in a series of 25 year celebrations last year, of greater note for victims and survivors is the day to day work of WAVE.
 Much of this work is carried out at community level, with outreach casework undertaken in people’s homes or in places of safety.

-There is help available at WAVE for everyone impacted by The Troubles, this was our plea in 1991 and it is still our plea today.
+There is help available at WAVE for everyone impacted by the Troubles/Conflict in Northern Ireland, this was our plea in 1991 and it is still our plea today.

 Meet the WAVE Board